Cantara/xorcery/README.md

 - JWT server
 - Keystore management
 - Kurrent client
-- Maven plugins, with JSON-Schema generation for module configurations etc.
+- Maven plugins: JSON-Schema generation for module configurations, etc.
 - OpenSearch client
-- OpenTelemetry (SDK integration, exporters, module and JDK integrations)
+- OpenTelemetry: SDK integration, exporters, modules, and JDK/JVM/system integrations
-- Reactive streams over websockets, integrated with Project Reactor/Flux
+- Reactive streams over websockets: integrated with Project Reactor(Flux)
 - Secrets access
 - Status API
 - Thymeleaf integration
 - Build and runtime translation

-Most modules are integrated with the configuration and OpenTelemetry observability support.
+Most modules are integrated with the Configuration object, Log4j2 loggers, and OpenTelemetry observability support.
+Many of these only require you to add it as a dependency and providing your own configuration overrides.
+Some of them provide APIs and SPIs that you can use or implement in your own modules.

 ## Getting Started